neunato/glupost/readme.md

 - __task.watch__

   Paths used by [gulp.watch()](https://gulpjs.com/docs/en/api/watch) to trigger the task.
 If set to `true`, the task's `.src` will be watched.
 All watchers are invoked by the generated _watch_ task.
 May only appear in top level (named) tasks.

- If a task has both `.src` and `.series`/`.parallel` defined, the transform function is appended to the end of the sequence.